86-DOS: External commands

-EDLIN
+Edlin

 By 1982, when IBM asked Microsoft to release a version of DOS that was compatible with a hard disk drive, PC DOS 2.0 was an almost complete rewrite of DOS, so by March 1983, very little of 86-DOS remained.
-The most enduring element of 86-DOS was its primitive line editor, EDLIN, which remained the only editor supplied with Microsoft versions of DOS until the June 1991 release of MS-DOS 5.0, which included a text-based user interface editor called MS-DOS Editor, based on QBasic.
-EDLIN can still be used on contemporary machines, since there is an emulated DOS environment up to Windows 10 (32 bit).
+The most enduring element of 86-DOS was its primitive line editor, Edlin, which remained the only editor supplied with Microsoft versions of DOS until the June 1991 release of MS-DOS 5.0, which included a text-based user interface editor called MS-DOS Editor, based on QBasic.
+Edlin can still be used on contemporary machines, since there is an emulated DOS environment up to Windows 10 (32 bit).